Keystone oil pipeline bill fails in Senate

 WASHINGTON Senate Democrats on Thursday defeated a Republican proposal to give a permit to the Keystone XL crude oil pipeline in a vote that will give Republicans more ammunition to criticize President Barack Obama's energy policies on the campaign trail.

-Obama put TransCanada's $7 billion project on hold earlier this year pending further environmental review.
-He took the unusual step of calling some senators personally ahead of the vote, asking them to reject the proposal.
+Obama put TransCanada's $7 billion project on hold earlier this year pending further environmental review, and took the unusual step of calling some senators personally ahead of the vote, asking them to reject the proposal.

 "He understood that a majority of the American public, a majority at least in the Senate, are strongly in favor of this project," said Senator Richard Lugar, the top Republican on the Senate Foreign Relations committee, who sponsored the bill to take control of the pipeline decision away from Obama.

-The Republicans tried to advance their plan as an amendment to a highway funding bill.
-It failed on a vote of 56-42, four short of the 60 needed to pass, although 11 Democratic senators voted with the Republicans.
+The Republicans tried to advance their plan as an amendment to a highway funding bill, and needed 60 votes to pass.

+They came close.
+Two Republicans were away.
+Eleven Democrats supported the plan, including Max Baucus and Jon Tester of Montana, Kent Conrad of North Dakota, Bob Casey of Pennsylvania, Claire McCaskill of Missouri, and Jim Webb of Virginia.

-Republicans are using the proposal to highlight Obama's delay of the project ahead of November presidential and congressional elections, linking his decision to rising gasoline prices.
+Republicans are using the proposal to highlight Obama's delay for the project ahead of November presidential and congressional elections, linking his decision to rising gasoline prices.

-"We're going to continue this fight," said Republican Senator John Hoeven of North Dakota, who championed the bill.
+John Hoeven, the North Dakota senator who championed the bill, said the plan fell just two votes away from passing, and said he will work with other supports to attach the measure to another bill.

-"With gas prices going up every day, with what's going on in the Middle East, I'll tell you what: the pressure is just going to increase on the administration to get this project done," Hoeven said.
+"With gas prices going up every day, with what's going on the Middle East, I'll tell you what: the pressure is just going to increase on the administration to get this project done."

-Obama has supported construction of the southern leg of the pipeline, and his administration will assess a new route around an environmentally sensitive area of Nebraska once it has been identified, said White House spokesman Clark Stevens.
+Obama has supported construction of the southern leg of the pipeline, and his administration will assess a new route around an environmentally sensitive area of Nebraska once it has been identified, White House spokesman Clark Stevens said.

+The entire project will take more than two years to build once permits are granted.

 The Keystone amendment was among 30 measures - many of them energy-related - being voted on as the Senate pushes in coming days to renew funding for highways and other infrastructure projects, slated to run out at the end of March.